onflowser/.github/profile/README.md

 Flowser develops open source tooling for [Flow blockchain](https://www.onflow.org/) ecosystem 🛠.

-[Flowser app](https://github.com/onflowser/flowser) is a flow block explorer GUI 🌊, that makes developers life easier.
-Easily start your local Flow network and inspect it's state right from the UI.
+[Flowser app](https://github.com/onflowser/flowser) is first-of-its-kind development tool for Flow blockchain.
+It does the heavy work of managing blockchain emulator, inspecting the current state, interacting with the network and much more!